-Why is AD&D not considered life insurance?
+Why is Accidental Death & Dismemberment not considered life insurance?

 The size of your living benefit would be a percentage of your AD&D death benefit, and would depend on the nature of your injury.
 For example, if your AD&D coverage had a death payout of $100,000, and you lost your thumb and index finger, you might be paid 25 percent of the death payout, or $25,000.
 If you lost an arm or leg, you might be paid 50 percent, or $50,000.
 Certain injuries, such as the loss of more than one limb or quadriplegia, would grant you 100 percent of your AD&D coverage.

 The other circumstance in which many people first consider AD&D coverage is if they want to buy life insurance but have limited options.
 Many people are first attracted to AD&D because the premiums are generally lower than those for life insurance.
 Another reason people become interested in AD&D is because no medical exam is required, so you can’t be denied coverage because of health conditions.

-The Advantages of an AD&D Insurance Plan or Supplemental Rider
+The advantages of an AD&D insurance plan or supplemental rider

-A number of employers offer AD&D for free, allowing you extra protection for yourself and your loved ones at no extra cost.
+A number of employers offer AD&D for free, allowing you extra coverage for yourself and your loved ones at no extra cost.
 However, even if you can’t get AD&D for free, there are certain situations in which you might want to pay for it, such as: